4 baseball players represent Mississippi schools in preseason All-American teams - NewsBreak

 MDOC shuttles women inmates from metro facility to Delta prison

-Incarcerated women are being moved from the state’s designated women’s prison in central Mississippi to a formerly decommissioned prison in the Delta more than a hundreds miles away.
-Nearly 300 women at Central Mississippi Correctional Facility in Pearl have been relocated to the Delta Correctional Facility in Greenwood....
+Incarcerated women are being moved from the state’s designated women’s prison in central Mississippi to a formerly decommissioned prison in the Delta more than a hundred miles away.
+Nearly 300 women at Central Mississippi Correctional Facility in Pearl have been relocated to the Delta Correctional Facility in Greenwood.
+The Mississippi Department of Corrections plans to […]

+Forget frogs.
+Mississippi man pushes for center against extinction of young black males.

+Can an educational community center prevent the extinction of young, black males?
+Brookhaven citizen Roy Smith says it can help.
+Inspired by an Animal Planet show about the extinction of animals, Smith appeared before the Brookhaven Board of Aldermen during its regular meeting Tuesday.
+“I’m starting where I left off...

 WLBT